 The Economic Development Corporation has a variety of resources available to prospective businesses who are looking for a place in Haltom City to call home.
-Please contact Assistant City Manager Rex Phelps at 817 222-7748 if you have any questions.
+Please contact Assistant City Manager Rex Phelps using our contact form or by phone at 817-222-7745 if you have any questions.

 The Haltom City Tax Abatement Program exempts the value of improvements up to 10 years on the construction of a new facility or for real expansion/modernization of an existing facility.
 The investment must be $2.5 million and create and sustain 10 new full-time jobs.